Zilliqa/Scilla-Cookbook/docs/recipes/scilla-recipes/adt.md

   | MyPConstructor3
 ```

-MyPAdt is a polymorphic ADT with a type parameter (variable) 'A. When MyPAdt is, for example, instantiated with the type parameter 'A set to Int32, then MyPAdt will be the same as MyAdt.
-List, the Scilla built-in ADT is, for example, a polymorphic ADT.
-When we write List Int32, it means that we have instantiated List ADT with Int32.
-This in-built ADT, if it wasn't in-built, would look like.
+`MyPAdt` is a polymorphic ADT with a type parameter (variable) `'A`.
+When `MyPAdt` is, for example, instantiated with the type parameter `'A` set to `Int32`, then MyPAdt will share the same structure as `MyAdt`. `List`, the Scilla built-in ADT is, for example, a polymorphic ADT.
+When we write `List Int32`, it means that we have instantiated `List` ADT with `Int32`.
+This built-in ADT, if it wasn't built-in, would look like:

 ```ocaml
 type 'A List =